EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 ## Explore

-The initial intention of the coursework was to explore the environment first, so more tasks start spawning, and the agent can record the position of the bins.
+The initial intention of the project was to explore the environment first, so more tasks start spawning, and the agent can record the position of the bins.
 The agent would have moved inside the explored environment where the probability of a task being present is higher.
 However, this initial exploration either produces an environment that is too small or wastes to many timesteps.

-In the final version of the coursework, the exploration is only triggered when there is nothing else to do.
+In the final version of the project, the exploration is only triggered when there is nothing else to do.
 During the exploration, the agent moves away from the origin if its distance from the origin is less than 30, and it gets closer to the origin when it is greater or equal to 30.
 The areas close to the origin have a higher probability to be already explored and therefore have a higher probability to contain more tasks over time.

 This is implemented in the ExploreBehaviour class.